5 Useful information for first-time visitors when travelling to Vietnam

 Hanoi One Pillar Pagoda

 This is the most beautiful place in Vietnam – a world-known UNESCO Heritage with a unique charm that cannot be seen anywhere else in the world.
 Millions of tourists come to Vietnam each year just to admire the one and only landscape of a Wonder of the World here.
 The best way to explore Halong Bay and its beauty is by cruise.
-There are hundreds of cruises available in Halong Bay from budget ones to 5-star standards, always ready to serve tourists.
+There are hundreds of cruises available from budget Halong cruises to 5-star cruises in Halong, always ready to serve tourists.

 Magnificent Scene of Halong Bay